stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/documentbuilder/endcolumnbookmark/_index.md

 title: Aspose::Words::DocumentBuilder::EndColumnBookmark method
 linktitle: EndColumnBookmark
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::DocumentBuilder::EndColumnBookmark method.
+description: 'Aspose::Words::DocumentBuilder::EndColumnBookmark method.
 Marks the current position in the document as a column bookmark end.
-The position must be in a table cell in C++.
+The position must be in a table cell in C++.'
 type: docs
 weight: 400
 url: /cpp/aspose.words/documentbuilder/endcolumnbookmark/